 NCFL is committed to pushing the boundaries of “what’s next” in family literacy and education.
 We also want to recognize those committed to doing the same.
 Below are the awards that NCFL hosts to honor excellence in innovative education.

-Toyota Family Literacy Teacher of the Year— Each year, NCFL and Toyota recognize the outstanding efforts of a family literacy teacher with the Toyota Family Literacy Teacher of the Year (TOY) Award.
+Toyota Family Teacher of the Year— Each year, NCFL and Toyota recognize the outstanding efforts of a family literacy educator with the Toyota Family Teacher of the Year Award.
 NCFL awards this honor to a teacher who has made innovative and passionate contributions to improving the lives of adults and children through family literacy — whether through early childhood education, school-based programs, adult literacy and ESL programs, parenting education or a community literacy program.